arm-out/RayTracer/RayTracer.md

 ### Intersection

 Now that we have the ability to create and cast rays from our camera to the screen, we want to be able to check if the ray hits any part of the geometry in the scene.
 To do this, one naiive approach (optimizations will be talked about later) would be to loop through all the triangles in the scene and check if the ray intersects with the triangle.
-To enable us to do this, we would use a `<vector>` data structure to create a list of triangles `triangle_soup` in the scene by using a depth first search algorithm to traverse the scene graph and populate `triangle_soup` while transforming the positions and normals to the world coordinate system using the appropriate view matrices.
+To enable us to do this, we would use a `<vector>` data structure to create a list of triangles `triangle_soup` in the scene by using a depth first search algorithm to traverse the scene graph and populate `triangle_soup` while transforming the positions and normals to the common world coordinate system using the appropriate view matrices.

 Once we have our populated `triangle_soup`, we can now iterate through each pixel in our image, cast a ray, and iterate through `triangel_soup` to check if the ray intersects with any of the triangles.
 To check for an intersection, we can compute the barycentric coordinate of the intersection point $\textbf{q}$ between the ray $(\textbf{p}_0, \textbf{d})$ and the current triangle.